 Spinning out of Batman, The Penguin is ready to leave Gotham City and his criminal past behind him.
 However, the U.S. Government isn’t and pulls him back in for their own use.

-The Penguin #1 is available on 22nd August.
+The Penguin #1 was released on 22nd August.

 Birds of Prey #1